Financial glossary

 Stock

-InvestingStock refers to ownership shares in a corporation, providing holders with a claim on part of the company's assets and earnings.
+InvestingA stock represents a share of ownership in a company, giving the holder a claim on part of the company assets and earnings.

 Tax Bracket

-TaxesTax Bracket refers to a range of income that is taxed at a particular rate in a progressive tax system.
+TaxesA tax bracket is a range of income taxed at a specific rate under the progressive US federal income tax system.

 Traditional IRA